There’s no better way to preserve cabbage than to make canned coleslaw! It stays crunchy and is shelf stable for years.

 - For jars where the lids did not seal, store in the refrigerator.
 The jars that did seal can be stored on the shelf.
 Don't forget to write the date on the lid!

-- To serve, rinse the coleslaw well and then add mayonnaise or serve as is.
+- To serve, strain the coleslaw and then add mayonnaise or serve as is.

 Notes